cluckj/docs/docs/docs/Build Your Rig/pi-install.md

 # Setting up a Raspberry Pi rig

 Note: there are two key ways to setup a Pi rig.
-One uses Pi Bakery, the other is a manual method.
-If your Pi Bakery process does not work, just use [Option B](#Option-B).
+One is largely automated and uses Pi Bakery, the other is a manual method.
+If the Pi Bakery process does not work, just use [Option B](#Option-B).

 ## Option A - Use Pi Bakery